cs1302uga/cs1302-tutorials/algo-analysis.md

 set of key processing steps the same way for all of the algorithms we wish to compare based on their time complexities so that it's a fair comparison.

-In order to actually determine these time complexities, we need to do the
+To  determine these time complexities, we need to do the following:
-following:

 3. Derive a **timing function**, `T(n)`, that reflects the number of key processing steps in terms of the problem size.

 4. Classify `T(n)` into a **complexity class** based on the formula for the function.

 That's it!
-Those four steps are what you need to do in order to perform a time complexity analysis for an algorithm.
+Those four steps are what you need to do to perform a time complexity analysis for an algorithm.
 The trickiest part is usually the third step, which is what most of this tutorial will focus on.
 We will have a separate tutorial that focuses exclusively on the fourth step.